 - Contains both Talalay and Dunlop latexes

 Is a Medium-Firm Mattress Right for You?

 Medium-firm mattresses are not right for everyone, but they offer even weight distribution, spinal support, and restful sleep for many sleepers.
+For certain sleepers, they are the perfect balance between a firm and medium mattress.
 Below, we explain who might find a medium-firm mattress comfortable.